martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Internationalized Domain Names {#security-idn}

-Allowing internationalized domain names can lead to the inclusion of visually similar, or confusable, characters in certificates.
-For discussion, see for example {{IDNA-DEFS}}.
+Allowing internationalized domain names can lead to visually similar characters, also referred to as "confusables", being included within certificates.
+For discussion, see for example {{IDNA-DEFS, Section 4.4}}
+and {{UTS-39}}.

 ## Multiple Identifiers {#security-multi}

 A given application service might be addressed by multiple DNS domain names for a variety of reasons, and a given deployment might service multiple domains or protocols.
-The client MUST use the TLS Server Name Identification (SNI) extension as discussed in {{TLS, Section 4.4.2.2}}.
-If multiple protocols share the same port, the client MUST use the Application-Layer Protocol Negotiation as described in {{ALPN}}.
+One way to address this issue is for the service to require the client to send the TLS Server Name Identification (SNI) extension as discussed in {{TLS, Section 4.4.2.2}}.

 To accommodate the workaround that was needed before the development of the SNI extension, this specification allows multiple DNS-IDs,